 3. Eat a wide variety of vegetables and fruits, getting at least 8-a-day

 I think of Paleo and the Autoimmune Protocol as plant-based diets with two-thirds to three-quarters of every plate covered in fresh vegetables and fruits.
 Along with being an incredible source of micronutrients, vegetables supply fiber and phytochemicals that can protect against numerous chronic diseases and improve the composition of the gut microbiome.
 Aim to eat the rainbow (red radishes, orange carrots, dark leafy greens, purple cabbage, white cauliflower, and so on) to ensure that you receive the full spectrum of what vegetables have to offer.
+And, don’t be afraid of starchy veggies since these are a concentrated source of many important nutrients and eating root vegetables is associated with gut microbiome and diverse health benefits!
 This is discussed in more detail in: The Importance of Vegetables, The Amazing World of Plant Phytochemicals: Why a diet rich in veggies is so important!, The Diet We’re Meant to Eat, Part 3: How Much Meat versus Veggies?, The Fiber Manifesto-Part 1 of 5: What Is Fiber and Why Is it Good?, The Fiber Manifesto-Part 2 of 5: The Many Types of Fiber, The Fiber Manifesto-Part 3 of 5: Soluble vs. Insoluble Fiber, The Fiber Manifesto-;Part 4 of 5: Fiber, Cholesterol and Bile Salts, The Fiber Manifesto-Part 5 of 5: Busting the Abrasive Insoluble Fiber Myth, Polyphenols: Magic Bullet or Health Hype?, Elevating Mushrooms to Food Group Status, Why Fruit is a Good Source of Carbohydrates, AIP FAQ: Carbohydrate Intake on the Autoimmune Protocol, Cruciferous Vegetables and Thyroid Disease, What Is the Gut Microbiome?
-And Why Should We Care About It? and Why Root Veggies Are Great for the Gut Microbiome.
+And Why Should We Care About It?, Why Root Veggies Are Great for the Gut Microbiome, The Health Benefits of Root Veggies, The Health Benefits of Winter Squash, The Health Benefits of Cruciferous Vegetables, The Health Benefits of the Parsley Veggie Family, The Health Benefits of Leafy Greens, The Health Benefits of Ginger, The Health Benefits of Tropical Fruits, The Health Benefits of Apples, The Health Benefits of Bananas and Plantains, The Health Benefits of Melons, The Health Benefits of Berries and The Health Benefits of Citrus Fruits.
+Phew!

 4. Have a healthy relationship with food